cloudfoundry/bosh-azure-cpi-release/docs/development.md

 The release is now ready for use.
 If everything works, commit the changes including the updated gems.

 At the end of the CLI output there will be "Release tarball" path.
-You can use generated tarball with experimental `bosh-micro` CLI.